Cube Zero

 Cube Zero is a 2004 Canadian science fiction psychological horror film written and directed by Ernie Barbarash, in his directorial debut.
-It is the third installment in the Cube series and a prequel to the first film.
+It is the third installment in the Cube series and a prequel to Cube (1997).

 The first two films take place almost entirely within the Cube maze, and Cube Zero is set in both its interior and exterior.
 It reverts to the industrial-designed, colored rooms of the first Cube, but with a refreshed and redesigned set.

 Plot

 Ryjkin is a man trying to escape from the Cube.
-He is sprayed with a liquid that he fears is acid only to find it sweet tasting.
-He discovers to his horror it is a base that melts his body after a few minutes.
+He is sprayed with a liquid that he fears is acid only to find it tasteless and initially non-corrosive.
+Believing it to be water, he frenziedly laps it up.
+Only then does he discover, to his horror, that it is highly corrosive.
+He dissolves.

 The rooms in the Cube are being monitored from a room by two technicians who are unaware of who their employers are.
 The pair play chess during work, whereupon Wynn demonstrates abilities which he uses to predict moves.

 Wynn and Dodd are ordered to record the dream of a subject.
 Wynn sees Rains captured while walking in a forest with her daughter.
 Rains wakes up in the Cube and meets the other occupants.
 Haskell has the same tattoo on his forehead as the soldier who captured Rains.
 Haskell only knows his name and has no recollection of his life or how he got there.
 Everyone in the Cube faced a sentence and volunteered to partake in experiments instead.
 Rains' form is not found in her file.
 The captives venture through the Cube.
 Bartok and Meyerhold are all killed by traps.

 A call from their superiors instructs Wynn and Dodd to perform a procedure for Owen who has reached one of the exits of the Cube.
 The procedure fails after Owen answers no to a question ("Do you believe in God?") prompting Dodd to push a button which causes Owen to be incinerated.
 No one has ever answered positively.
 Wynn concludes that the Cube is inhumane and people are being placed in it against their will.